rdilweb/docs/docs/libraries/perf/patterns.md

 As you can see, just importing 3 packages can take a full second!

 So when possible, you should limit the number of imports you have.
-Any file that has more then 15 will be flagged by PyPerf.
+Any file that has more then 15 will be flagged by Perf.